GMP cleaning and sanitation practices in pharmaceuticals

 Cycle conditions may include the temperature, flow rate, time, concentration of solvent, and solvent agitation time.
 Often, CIP systems have alarms when something goes wrong.

-The completed and signed records should be attached to the records since they provide the only objective evidence that cleaning has occurred.
+The completed and signed records should be attached to the records since they provide only objective evidence that cleaning has occurred.

 240 SOPs, 197 GMP Manuals, 64 Templates, 30 Training modules, 167 Forms.
 Additional documents included each month.
 All written and updated by GMP experts.
 Checkout sample previews.
 Access to exclusive content for an affordable fee.

-What must be cleaned?
+What must be cleaned in the GMP facility?

 – The facility must be regularly cleaned.
 Particular emphasis is placed on areas or rooms where product is processed.